wso2/docs-mi/en/docs/install-and-setup/install/running-the-mi-in-automation-mode.md

 Micro Integrator can run on automation mode where it triggers, runs and stops an integration job on demand.

+!!! attention "Update Level 29"
+    Note that the **Running MI in Automation Mode** is only available from update level 29 onwards for WSO2 Micro Integrator 4.2.0 (wso2mi-4.2.0.29 was released on 19th of September, 2023).

 ## Before you begin

 - [Download and install]({{base_path}}/install-and-setup/install/installing-mi) the Micro Integrator.